kentcdodds/bookshelf/INSTRUCTIONS.md

 something that is truly easy to use and maintain, are bug free, and not so big our users pay the download penalty.

-Give my talk a watch more more on this concept:
+Give my talk a watch for more on this concept:
 [Simply React](https://www.youtube.com/watch?v=AiJ8tRRH0f8&list=PLV5CVI1eNcJgNqzNwcs4UKrlJdhfDjshf)

 ## Exercise